Mitchell Johnson: 2010–2013

 In the 2010–11 Ashes series, Johnson took more wickets than any other Australian with 15 (36.93), even though he played only 4 Tests.
 In the first Test at the Gabba he was hit for 0/170 in the match and was so out of form that he was dropped.
 Returning for the third Test at the WACA he hit 62, took 6/38 and 3/44 was instrumental in Australia's 267-run victory.
 However, his wayward bowling returned and Johnson became the subject of a chanting by the Barmy Army whenever he bowled; He bowls to the left, He bowls to the right, That Mitchell Johnson, His bowling is shite.
 In the fifth Test at the Sydney Cricket Ground, England fans sang this as he walked to the crease and he made a first ball duck as England won by an innings to retain the Ashes.
 In July 2012, he admitted the jibes he'd received from England fans during successive Ashes series defeats had dented his confidence.
 He has also, however, considered the choice to target him as a compliment.
 Ever since his overall poor Ashes series, Johnson claimed a spot in the South African series.
 He did not fare well in that series either, without picking up a 4 or 5 wicket haul, leaking many runs and not contributing heavily with the bat.
 He picked up a toe injury, escaping being dropped.
 He did find himself, later that year, in the 3rd Test against South Africa in Perth.
 There, he bowled exquisitely, picking up the prized wicket of Hashim Amla and finishing with a four-wicket haul.
-He also gained a place in the Test series against Sri Lanka and although he didn't play in the 1st Test, he was the man of the match in the 2nd, claiming match figures of 6–79 as well as playing a brilliant 92 not out.
+He also gained a place in the Test series against Sri Lanka and although he did not play in the 1st Test, he was the man of the match in the 2nd, claiming match figures of 6–79 as well as playing a brilliant 92 not out.
 He then had to play as an all-rounder in the 3rd Test due to Shane Watson's injury.
-He had a poor first innings with the ball and bat with figures of 1–118 and only making 13, despite a fierce spell to Lahiru Thirimanne which, unfortunately, didn't claim any wickets.
+He had a poor first innings with the ball and bat with figures of 1–118 and only making 13, despite a fierce spell to Lahiru Thirimanne which did not claim any wickets.
 He did bowl well in the second innings however, claiming the prized wickets of Tillakaratne Dilshan and Thirimanne.

 Before the 3rd Test against India in March 2013, Johnson was dropped along with James Pattinson, Shane Watson and Usman Khawaja following a breach of discipline.
 Michael Clarke, the captain, revealed that the extreme step had been taken as a result of repeated infractions which led to Watson flying back home and contemplating Test retirement.
 Former players reacted with astonishment at the harsh decision taken by the team management.